Religion in Kollam District

 2,635,375 persons, 64.42% follow Hinduism, 19.30% follow Islam and 16.00% follow Christianity.
 Other religions comprise 0.04%, while 0.25% did not state any religion.

 Hindu worship

-Hindus form 64.42% of the population of Kollam district.
+Hindus form a majority i.e. 64.42% of the population of Kollam district.

+As per a 2014 study by Centre for Development Studies of the total population of Hindus in the district, 32% are Nairs, 30.5% are Ezhavas, 16.9% are Dalit and 7.7% Vishwakarmas.

 Oachira Temple

 Oachira, located in the northern end of Kollam on National Highway 47, is famous for the Oachira Parabrahma Temple.
 Oachirakali is a special annual event at the padanilam (paddy fields) in the month of Vrichikam.
 Oachira Town Masjid (mosque) and the Oachira temple are situated close to one another and are a proud symbol of communal harmony.
 This temple is also a Sabarimala edathavalam.
 Gopuram, East Nada, West Nada, Ondikkavu, Ayyappa Temple, Mahalakshmi Temple and Ganapathi temple are important points of worship in this temple.
 Oachira temple is very different in the kind of offerings given to the deities.
 Theerthakkulam(Sacred pond) is another famous location where devotees take the sacred bath(dip).